larammerce/docs/8.x/getting-started/installation.md

 To install php 8.0 you have to add the `Remi` repo to your list of repositories.
 Follow the steps below:

-- Add the yum repo by running the following command:
+- Add the remi repo by running the following command:

 ```bash
 rpm -Uvh https://rpms.remirepo.net/enterprise/remi-release-7.rpm
 ```

-- Open the `remi-php80.repo` file and edit this repository.
-In the fileو change the value of the `enable` variable to `enable=1`.
+- Open the `remi-php80.repo` file and change the value of the `enable` variable to `enable=1`.

 ```bash